India locks down Kashmir after top separatist leader's death

 India locks down Kashmir after top separatist leader’s deathNew

-SRINAGAR, India (AP) — Indian authorities have cracked down on public movement and imposed a near-total communications blackout in disputed Kashmir after the death of Syed Ali Geelani, a top separatist leader and emblem of the region’s defiance against New Delhi.
+SRINAGAR, India (AP) — Indian authorities are restricting public movement and cut communications in disputed Kashmir after the death of top separatist leader Syed Ali Geelani.
+Armed police and soldiers patrolled tense, barricaded streets while most Kashmiris remained locked inside their homes.
+The crackdown and near-blackout of communications are tactics India has commonly used to ward off mass protests.
 Geelani died late Wednesday at age 92.
-His son Naseem Geelani told The Associated Press that authorities quietly buried his father under harsh restrictions and would not allow his burial at the main martyrs’ graveyard in Srinagar.
-The Press Trust of India reported that officials disallowed any mass funeral in anticipation of anti-India protests.
+His son said authorities quietly buried his father without family present.
 Geelani spearheaded Kashmir’s movement for the right to self-determination and wanted the disputed Kashmir region to be merged with Pakistan.
+India’s archrival was observing a day of mourning and condemned the non-public burial.